- Are you intrigued by your world, animals, and nature?

 Where: Fontbonne University, 6800 Wydown Blvd., Clayton, Mo.
 63105

-This camp is made possible through the generous financial support of the Monsanto Fund and Wells Fargo.
+This camp is made possible through the generous financial support of Boeing and the Monsanto Fund.